brikis98/yevgeniy-brikman-homepage/_posts/2013-04-02-some-ground-rules-for-debate.md

 reality that can be used to make predictions; whether or not the theory corresponds to some underlying truth about that reality is (almost) irrelevant.<div>
-<div>In fact, I'll go one step further: <blockquote class="tr_bq"
+<div>In fact, I'll go one step further: <blockquote style="text-align:
-style="text-align: center;">*All models are wrong, but some are useful. *- George E.P.
+center;">*All models are wrong, but some are useful. *- George E.P.
 Box</blockquote><div>Yep, all theories are wrong.
 And that's OK.
 For example, we know that the theory of gravity is wrong (see: general relativity); we know that Newton's laws of motion are wrong (see: special relativity); in fact, most of classical physics is wrong (see: quantum mechanics); there is a whole wiki page of [superseded scientific theories](http://en.wikipedia.org/wiki/Superseded_scientific_theories).
 Nevertheless, all of these theories have been and continue to be incredibly useful, providing the essential tools for building airplanes, bridges,